jilinzheng/SIMON-Said/README.md

 ## Project Overview
-This is an implementation of the SIMON64/96 block cipher on a Nexus A7, using a Python script to input a 96-bit key and 128-bit message to be encrypted or decrypted.
+This is an implementation of the SIMON64/96 block cipher on a Nexys A7, using a Python script to input a 96-bit key and 128-bit message to be encrypted or decrypted.
 The Python script connects to the FPGA, then sends and receives data via UART- have a look at the sections below to get started!

 ## Running the Project